unitsofmeasurement/uom-demos/README.md

   - [Spring Boot](/web/springbootdemo)

-Launch Config for JBoss Developer Studio or Eclipse
+Launch Config for Eclipse
 -------------------------------------
-If you use JBoss Developer Studio, Intel® IoT Developer Kit (for C/C++) or another Eclipse based solution, there are some launch configurations for your convenience under [src/etc](src/etc/).
+If you use an Eclipse based IDE, there are some launch configurations for your convenience under [src/etc](src/etc/).